 Tax Benefit #1: Temporary Capital Gains Tax Deferral

-Tax Benefit #2: Step-Up In Basis
+Tax Benefit #2: Step-Up In Basis For Capital Gains

 The second tax benefits that investors can enjoy is a step-up in the basis for capital gains that are reinvested in an Opportunity Fund.
 It is important to note that the basis is increased by 10 percent should the investment in the Opportunity Fund be held by the taxpayer for at least five years.
 If the investment is held for at least seven years, then the basis will increase by an additional five percent.
-In this way, the step-up basis increase can help investors exclude up to 15 percent of the original gain from taxation.
+The step-up basis increase can help investors exclude up to 15 percent of the original gain from taxation.

 Tax Benefit #3: Permanent Exclusion